nmaguiar/openaf-docs/docs/reference/scope.md

 ````
 ### printTable

-__printTable(anArrayOfEntries, aWidthLimit, displayCount, useAnsi, aTheme, aBgColor) : String__
+__printTable(anArrayOfEntries, aWidthLimit, displayCount, useAnsi, aTheme, aBgColor, wordWrap, useRowSep, bandRows) : String__

 ````
 Returns a ASCII table representation of anArrayOfEntries where each entry is a Map with the same keys.
-Optionally you can specify aWidthLimit, useAnsi and/or aBgColor.
+Optionally you can specify aWidthLimit, useAnsi, bandRows and/or aBgColor.
 If you want to include a count of rows just use displayCount = true.
 If useAnsi = true you can provide a theme (e.g. "utf" or "plain")
 ````
 ### printTree